tingli-shen/Warehouse-Management/README.md

 capacity is the same as its exterior size, so a Box would occupy 5 volume units in a Bin.
 The exterior size of a Container is not affected by its contents.

+## All Containers must have the following methods:
+  - __len__(): Returns the total number of objects within the Container.
+Objects within Containers inside the Container are not counted; a Bin containing a Box containing a Bag containing an Item will have a length of 1.
+  - count(): Return the total number of objects within the Container, including other Containers and their contents.
+A Bin containing a Box containing a Bag containing an Item will have a count() of 3.
+  - add(thing): Attempt to put a given object ('thing') in the Container.
+If there is not enough room, the add fails and the method returns False.
+If successful, the method returns True.
+  - contains(thing): Check to see if a given 'thing' is within a Container, or within a Container within the Container.
+Returns True/False.
+  - remove([thing]): This method can do two things.
+If 'thing' is None or not provided, the last object added to the Container is removed from the Container and returned.
+If a specific 'thing' is specified, that specific 'thing' is removed.
+In either case, the method returns either the removed object or `None` (if the Container is empty or does not contain the specified object).
+  - pack(thing): Attempt to put a given object into the Container.
+    Unlike add(), the method will attempt to find room for the object inside any of the Containers within it.